Ricochet-Exchange/ricochet-frontend/README.md

 - `test your changes` - Check github actions, once all checks are succesful a new environment will be created in a few minutes, please check comments to get the complete url.
-I will look something like this: a380c3be5e6284f4ca1dfc37a12b3033-851332533.eu-west-1.elb.amazonaws.com/your-branch-name the environment will be destroyed once the PR is merged or closed
+I will look something like this: a380c3be5e6284f4ca1dfc37a12b3033-851332533.eu-west-1.elb.amazonaws.com/your-branch-name the environment will be destroyed once the PR is merged or closed.